DylanDrechsel/code-every-day/log.md

 ---

+<h3 align='center'>Day 33 May 25th, 2021</h3>

+**O'reilly Learning Online (o_reilly/data_structures/arrays)**: Started learning all about data data structures through javascript.
+Started a 45 hour course that will help me learn and understand the fundamentals of data structures in javascript.

+Today I completed all the lessons on arrays and started the ones on 2d arrays.
+Im looking to have this course finished before day 70!

+I will still commit coding challenges everyone once in a while as I learn more about data structures.

+---

 <h3 align='center'>Day 32 May 24th, 2021</h3>

 **Coding Challenge (find-a-corresponding-node-of-a-binary-tree-in-a-clone-of-that-tree.js)**: Given two binary trees original and cloned and given a reference to a node target in the original tree.